DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_dmp_requirements.md

 > * Archiving of project results: The Project Owner shall ensure that all research- generated data, including all data that forms the basis for publications, is stored in a secure digital archive.
 Such archiving is to be carried out as soon as possible and at the latest two years following the conclusion of the project period.
 The Research Council may require that all such data, including the necessary documentation for reuse of data (metadata), is stored in designated, secure national or international archives, unless there are special reasons for otherwise, or contractual terms or public regulations prevent it.

 ### Horizon Europe
+<code> NB!
+Although the content is covered, our DMP questionnaire does currently not support exporting according to the Horizon Europe DMP template.
+Therefore, we do not recommend using it for Horizon Europe projects.
+The resources will still be useful.
+If unsure, contact your local support staff.</code>

 * [Directorate-General for Research and Innovation (European Commission).
 (2021).
 Horizon Europe Open Science Fact Sheet.](https://doi.org/10.2777/18252)
 > * Horizon Europe will require immediate open access to all scientific publications and responsible research data management so that data are Findable, Accessible, Interoperable and Re-usable (FAIR).
 Data will be made ‘as open as possible, but will be allowed to stay as closed as necessary’, safeguarding legitimate interests or constraints.
 > * The criteria for evaluating research proposals under Horizon Europe will take into account the quality and appropriateness of the open science practices in the submitted proposals.